When was the last time you created a survey but had second thoughts regarding the inclusion of demographic questions?

 1. Use Simple and Jargon-Free Language

 A simple survey language makes your survey easy to understand for your target audience.
 Avoid using abbreviations and jargon because this distorts their answers.
-The questionnaire could be misinterpreted, leading to false results.
+The online questionnaire could be misinterpreted, leading to false results.

 2. Unleash the Power of Anonymous Survey